reo1109/AuthorshipAnalysis_using_python/README.md

 s1280114 Reo Nomura

 We signed up for a paid plan (100$) for Twitter API so I can get tweets up to the limit (10000 tweets/month).
 The API itself is hidden, so this code cannot be executed as is.
+In order to avoid showing APIKey in the submitted video, we run a different file when executing it than the one shown on the screen.